 And even if it is your own yard, you may not be entitled to dig a big hole in it!

 Patriot Games is the twentieth episode of the fourth season of Family Guy.
 Brian puts a bet of fifty dollars with Stewie on Carol Channing being beaten by Mike Tyson on a celebrity boxing match.
 However, Carol Channing ends up beating Mike Tyson by being extremely resistant.
 So Stewie wants his money back by tomorrow.
 So Brian agrees.

 On the morrow, Brian still does not have the money.
-And Stewie beats him seriously and almost drowns him.
+And Stewie beats him up seriously and almost drowns him.
 Brian says he will have the money by 5 pm.
-When he does not, Stewie beats him, shoot him in the knees and set him on fire.
+When he does not, Stewie beats him up again, shoot him in the knees and set him on fire.
 Finally, Brian gives his money back to Stewie.

-In the meantime, Peter gets a job playing for the New England Patriots after a very nice run through people.
+In the meantime, Peter gets a job playing for the New England Patriots.
 Peter soon becomes a celebrity being almost unstoppable when running.
 Of course, he takes it too far by making too much of a show on the playground.
 So, Tom Brady fires him.
 And Peter has to play for the London Silly Nannies.
 As you can guess by their name, they are not a great football team!
 In the end, Peter challenges the Patriot team all by himself and also gets beaten!

 The first thing we can learn, but we should already know that, is to never gamble!
 Never place a bet with a baby, they can be crazy!
 More seriously, even if you are sure of your bet, it can easily backfire.
 Do not count on the odds.
 Gambling is not investing!
 And even if you gamble, do not place a bet that you cannot pay back and do not trade with suspicious people.

 Tales of a third grade nothing